 Nag Panchami, evident to its name, it is a festival of snakes that is celebrated on the fifth day of bright half of Lunar month of Shravan.
-On this festival people worship snakes and feed them with milk.
-The Hindu mythology is filled with many stories related to snakes.
+On this festival, people worship snakes and feed them with milk.
+Hindu mythology is filled with many stories related to snakes.
 Sheshnag of Lord Vishnu is considered as the chief of snakes.
 Then there is a snake wrapping around the neck of Lord Shiva.
 Lord Krishna also defeat Kaliya snake and abandon him from Yamuna River.
-With such mythological importance there is no wonder why Indians worship snakes every year on this day.
+With such mythological importance, there is no wonder why Indians worship snakes every year on this day.

 Nag Panchami Specials

 - Snake Worship with sprinkling haldi and kumkum and putting the flower on its head.